 You are considered to be sensitive to sulfites if you have an allergic reaction after consuming or applying this preservative.
 The symptoms, which range from mild to severe, can include: Skin problems—itchy skin, rash, hivesDigestive problems—stomach cramps, nausea, diarrheaRespiratory problems—wheezing, cough, difficulty breathing, tightness in the chest

-In extreme situations, a life-threatening allergic reaction called anaphylactic shock may occur, where the person is not able to breath and experiences a drop in blood pressure.
+In extreme situations, a life-threatening allergic reaction called anaphylactic shock may occur, where the person is not able to breathe and experiences a drop in blood pressure.

 How common is this sensitivity?
 Actually, the FDA estimates that the number of Americans who are allergic to sulfites is low.
 But people with asthma seem to have a higher risk of experiencing a reaction to these chemicals.